 I’ll vote to crack down on price gouging by drug companies and make more generic medicine available.

 I’ll work relentlessly to deliver federal funds to build more health clinics and hire more health care workers across Georgia, especially in rural and underserved communities, and to solve Georgia’s shocking and shameful maternal health crisis.
+Under my plan, the public option will include higher reimbursement rates for rural hospitals because they are vital assets in our communities.

 And I’ll introduce legislation to expand the U.S. Public Health Service so it can recruit, train, and deploy more medical teams to clinics across Georgia and the nation.